Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: Simulation

 Monte Carlo simulations of the detector response and the shower evolution in \epical are performed using \Allpixtwo \cite{SPANNAGEL2018164}, a generic pixel detector simulation framework based on \geant and ROOT\footnote{\Allpixtwo v1.6.0 with \geant v4.10.07 and ROOT v6.23/01}.
 All simulation steps from generation of incident radiation to production of final digitised hits in the readout electronics can be performed within this framework.
 Distinct tasks within \Allpixtwo are performed by modules\footnote{Unless noted otherwise, parameters controlling the behaviour of a module remain at their default values.}, with those used to model the \epical prototype described below.

-The detailed \epical detector geometry introduced in Sect.~\ref{sec:prototype} is defined (module \textit{GeometryBuilderGeant4}) by specifying the type, size, material and position of the detector volumes.
+The detailed \epical detector geometry introduced in section~\ref{sec:prototype} is defined (module \textit{GeometryBuilderGeant4}) by specifying the type, size, material and position of the detector volumes.
+The tungsten absorber and spacers are implemented as passive materials as well as the chip and flex cable.
+Both active sensors per layer are implemented as 50~$\mu$m thick silicon with a matrix of 1024 $\times$ 512 pixels whereas the pixel size is 29.24~$\mu$m $\times$ 26.88~$\mu$m.
 Figure~\ref{fig:construction} shows the implementation of a single instrumented layer in the simulation, with two sensors separated by a gap of \SI{100}{\micro\metre}.
-To account for the guard rings and peripheral circuitry of ALPIDE, in the simulation model the sensors are surrounded by passive silicon, referred to as excess in Fig.~\ref{fig:construction}.
+To account for the guard rings and peripheral circuitry of ALPIDE, in the simulation model the sensors are surrounded by passive silicon, referred to as excess in figure~\ref{fig:construction}.

-The electric field is defined for each sensor and is added to the detector description (module \textit{ElectricFieldReader}).
-The type and strength of the electric field is obtained from adaptive TCAD simulations with an overall reverse bias voltage on the collection diode of $V_{\mathrm{RB}}=1.4\,$V, which is the sum of the pixel reset voltage ($V_{\mathrm{RST}}=1.4\,$V) and the reverse substrate bias voltage ($V_{\mathrm{BB}}=0\,$V) used during data taking.
-Figure~\ref{fig:construction} shows the $z$-component of the electric field strength for a single pixel as implemented in the simulation.
-The motion of charge carriers and thus the number of pixel hits are particularly sensitive to the strength of the electric field.
+The electric field is defined for all pixels in each sensor and is added to the detector description (module \textit{ElectricFieldReader}).
+The motion of charge carriers and thus the number of hits are particularly sensitive to the strength of the electric field, which is therefore derived from adaptive TCAD simulations.
+These model the configuration used during data taking, namely an overall reverse bias voltage on the collection diode of $V_{\mathrm{RB}}=1.4\,$V, which is the sum of the pixel reset voltage ($V_{\mathrm{RST}}=1.4\,$V) and the reverse substrate bias voltage ($V_{\mathrm{BB}}=0\,$V).
+Figure~\ref{fig:construction} shows the electric field magnitude for a single pixel as implemented in the simulation.